armijnhemel/binaryanalysis-ng/doc/elf_linking.md

     $ python3 generate_elf_graph.py -d ~/tmp/bang-scan-gpiy5nb2/ -f dot -o /tmp/dot

+# Challenges and shortcomings

+There are a few shortcomings when using this tool.
+First of all, it is restricted by file system and archive boundaries.
+Even though on a system files could be in different file systems that are mounted during run time (using different squashfs file systems has been observed, for example in Ubuntu snaps) it is currently not possible to properly reconstruct these mount points from the binary, so the scope is limited to single file systems or archives.

 # Loading graphs into Neo4J

 To load and query the graphs in Neo4J some extra steps have to be taken.